cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ---

 I come to the question at hand with the personal intuition that something about masks and the accompanying policies feels wrong in a way that I lacked the language to express.
-To use the framework we just established, I was working with limited fact set.
+To successive experiences essentially expanded my fact set into the aesthetic: a walk through my neighbourhood in Basel, and what hammered the notion home was later watching Wes Anderson's [The Great Budapets]().

-This became apparent to me when I noticed the stark contrast of brutalistic apartment complexes with flat grey facades shoulder to shoulder with buildings so cheerfully designed that one can only imagine the architect was sketching the blueprint with a spirit of celebration.
+I had noticed the stark contrast of brutalistic apartment complexes with flat grey facades shoulder to shoulder with buildings so cheerfully designed that one can only imagine the architect was sketching the blueprint with a spirit of celebration.
-It is clear that the streets of Basel (and most other European cities of course) are a living battle field of value.
+But when taking this fact seriously, it becomes clear that the streets of Basel (and most other European cities of course) are a living battle field of value.
+How is it that hundreds of years ago, when resources were exponentially more scarce and mere survival was a huge burden, did people sacrifice so much to add seemingly useless details to their architecture?
+(Of course I'm nowhere near the first to reflect on this [Sir.
+Roger Scruton](https://en.wikipedia.org/wiki/How_to_Be_a_Conservative) is an authority here.)?

 ![]({{site.url}}/assets/ugly.jpeg)

-How is it that hundreds of years ago, when resources were exponentially more scarce, survival was a huge burden, and lifespan was significantly shorter did people sacrifice so much to add seemingly useless details to their architecture?
-Thinking about these questions leads to an expansion of our fact sets to the territory of aesthetics where I believe we would many of us find ourselves appying common value sets.

-It is very clear that something has changed in the value set of European architecture (of course I'm nowhere near the first to reflect on this [Sir.
-Roger Scruton](https://en.wikipedia.org/wiki/How_to_Be_a_Conservative) is an authority here.)
-With all of this in the background, I recently revisited [The Grand Budapest](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson and was able to see the character of Monsieur Gustave in a new light.
+This question was pushed further when I re-watched [The Grand Budapest](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson and was able to see the character of Monsieur Gustave in a new light.
 The movie depicts the life and downfall of Monsieur Gustave, a hotel manager at the opulent Grand Budapest Hotel in fictional 1930s Austria.
 Monsieur Gustave's life revolves around seeing that every detail of the hotel is perfect and packed with sophistication and beauty.
 Through a series of events, Monsieur Gustave find himself in several misadventures including being chased by fascists, shootouts, prison escapes, and high speed alpine chases.
-What stood out to me most is that even in situations where survival ought tobe the one and only set of facts with non-zero $ \omega $, he quite comically displays an insistence on superficial details.
+Shockingly (and of course comically in so far as humor points at truth) even in situations where survival ought to be the one and only set of facts of any value, he displays an insistence on superficial details.
-One scene that stands out in this regard comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
+One of many examples of this comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
-While clearly stil under pursuit, he asks Zero how it is going with his love interest, Agatha.
+While clearly stil under pursuit, he asks Zero how things are going with his love interest, Agatha.
-To express his love for Agatha to Monsieur Gustave, Zero begins to recite some romantic verse.
+To answer the question, Zero begins to recite some romantic verse.
-During the recitation, Monsieur Gustave hears the prison guards approaching and _politely_ interrupts the poem with:
+Midway through the poem, Monsieur Gustave hears the prison alarm and _politely_ interrupts the poem with:

 > Very good!
 I'm going to stop you there because the alarm has sounded.
 But remember where you left off because I insist you finish later.